supercam19/SMAPI-Profile-Manager/changlelog.md

 ## In development

+### Additions
+ - Implemented a check for critical files

 ### Fixes
  - Properly centered the add profile button
- - Fix the preview image not showing up in the README
+ - Fixed the preview image not showing up in the README

 ## Update 1.0.1 (Nov 27, 2022)